kalyangupta12/GitHubAPIExplorer/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to suggest features, report bugs, or make improvements.
 ---

+## Note on Realtime Data Fetching

+While it's possible to fetch realtime data from the GitHub API using techniques like `setInterval`, it's important to be aware of GitHub's rate limiting policies.
+GitHub imposes rate limits on API requests to prevent abuse and ensure fair usage for all users.
+Continuous polling of the API, especially from the same IP address, can lead to hitting these rate limits.

+GitHub may restrict access or block the IP address if it detects excessive requests originating from the same machine.
+Therefore, it's not advisable to rely solely on `setInterval` for realtime data fetching, as it can result in hitting rate limits and potential disruption of service.

+---

 Feel free to customize this README according to your project's specific details and requirements.